 Dark skies are not just important for stargazers and astronomers, but also for wildlife.
 Around 50% of animals are nocturnal – following the light of the moon and stars so light pollution can disrupt their feeding and breeding behaviour.

-It is sobering to think that an estimated 85% (some say higher) of the UK population has never seen the Milky Way due to the rapid rise of light pollution over the last 50 years.
-And globally, coverage of the earth’s surface in light pollution has been rising at a staggering rate of 2% every year for the last 4 years.
-(See our 'Tips on making your outdoor lighting Dark Skies friendly')
+An estimated 85% (possibly higher) of the UK population has never seen the Milky Way due to the rapid rise of light pollution over the last 50 years.
+Globally, coverage of the earth’s surface in light pollution has been rising at a staggering rate of 2% every year for the last 4 years.
+(Watch our outdoor lighting slideshow for easy tips for saving our dark skies.)

 Dark skies are integral to the tranquillity and distinctiveness of the great landscapes of the Lake District and Cumbria.
-They are important to our well-being, and for the feeding, breeding and pollinating habit of nocturnal animals.
+They are important to our wellbeing, and for the feeding, breeding and pollinating habits of nocturnal animals.
 Our aim for achieving Dark Sky Reserve status in Cumbria is two-fold: Firstly, to recognise, through accreditation from an international body, an important environmental feature of its unique landscape.
-Secondly, to help ensure it remains so (and even improves) for future generations.
-We are doing this by working with statutory, community and business stakeholders both within and outside the Park to fulfil the requirements of accreditation and delivering outreach activities that raise awareness of the issues and explore the wonders of a dark starry sky.
+Secondly, to help ensure it remains so (and improves) for future generations.
+We are doing this by working with communities, businesses, and organisations within and outside the national park to fulfil the requirements of accreditation and delivering outreach activities that raise awareness of the issues and explore the wonders of a dark starry sky.